As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 As AI agents increasingly bypass SERPs to extract information directly from websites, the fundamental role of websites starts to evolve.

-Rather than destination pages designed for human visitors, websites are slowly transforming into structured data repositories for AI systems to extract information and serve to users on different platforms.
+Rather than destination pages designed for human visitors, websites are slowly transforming into structured data repositories for AI systems to extract information and serve users on different platforms.

 SEO 1.0 vs. SEO 2.0